haskell-org/summer-of-haskell/content/contact.md

 Alternatively, you can contact `m [AT] jaspervdj.be` directly.

-There is also an IRC channel called `#haskell` on [libera](https://https://libera.chat//) where you can ask for help.
+There is also an IRC channel called `#haskell` on [libera](https://libera.chat/) where you can ask for help.
+More info on our IRC channels can be <a href="https://www.haskell.org/irc/">found here</a>.